innovationharvesters/pay-theory-ios/README.md

 ]
 ```

-It is reccomend to provide both the Barcode URL and Map URL as links that open in their default browser to the payee.
+It is reccomended to provide both the Barcode URL and Map URL as links that open in their default browser to the payee.

 ## Buyer Class